 Our mission is to offer quality DBT at an affordable cost.
 Therefore, we make sure we offer these services on a sliding scale.

-We offer ACCESSIBLE, AFFORDABLE and ADHERENT DBT by providing DBT treatment for adults, adolescents and families with two locations in Austin (North and South) and one location in San Marcos.
-Treatment is provided by licensed clinicians currently training in offering the complete model of DBT treatment (individual therapy, skills training, team consultation and phone coaching).
+We offer ACCESSIBLE, AFFORDABLE and ADHERENT DBT for adults, adolescents and families with two locations in Austin (North and South) and one location in San Marcos.
+Treatment is provided by licensed clinicians training in offering the complete model of DBT treatment (individual therapy, skills group, team consultation and phone coaching).
 All clinicians are required to attend weekly team consultation, led by our directors with over 20 years combined DBT experience.
-Services are provided at the following rates: intakes ($75), skills training groups ($45), and individual/family therapy sessions ($60-$120, based on ability to pay and clinician experience).
-If you need one of our sliding scale/lower fee slots, please let our practice administrator know when you schedule your appointment.
+Services are provided at the following rates: Intakes ($90), Individual/Family Therapy ($60-$120), and Group ($50-$55).
+If you need one of our sliding scale/lower fee slots, please let our intake coordinator know when you schedule your appointment.

 Hours of operation: Monday-Sunday 7am-9pmContact Us

 The following ADULT groups are currently running and accepting new members:

-The following ADOLESCENT groups for Middle/Hight School are currently running and accepting new members:
+The following ADOLESCENT groups for Middle/High School are currently running and accepting new members:

 We have one specialty group for disorders of overcontrol, RODBT, for ADULTS: